cocolabs/pz-zmod/README.md

 - Download the [latest release](https://github.com/cocolabs/pz-zmod/releases/latest) from the repository.

-- Extract the release archive in your mod root directory (overwrite if updating).
+- Extract the release archive in your local mod root directory (overwrite if updating).

 - Make sure the root directory follows project naming standards: